 Mind Your Own Bee's Wax

-Now, honestly, I have to admit that this one I thought was just a coined phrase mimicking the more common and literal phrase, "mind your own business."
+Now, honestly, many may think that this is simply a coined phrase mimicking the more common and literal phrase, "mind your own business."

 However, it turns out this has a more defined origin.
-Apparently, in the early days before there was Stridex and Clearasil, the ladies would use bee's wax to smooth their complexion where they had acne.
+Apparently, in the days before Stridex and Clearasil, ladies would use a thin layer of bee's wax to smooth their complexion where they had severe acne.

-Gossip is a single word defined as something that is said between two or more people, usually in a derogatory nature, about someone else.
+Gossip is a single word defined as something that is said between two or more people, usually derogatory in nature, about someone else.

 They basically were told to "go sip some ale", thus the term "gossip" was coined.